 During a midlife crisis, foolishly thinking he could make wine cheaper than he could purchase it, he and his wife Imogene moved to Napa Valley and produced their first crush in 1979.
 Initially most of their production was dry table wine.
 Lucky for us this soon changed, and they started focusing more on what all “sweet” tasters love – alcohol that is rich in flavor, sugar and acidity.

-Their property is historic – once a part of the John Thomann Winery and Distillery (now Sutter Home).
+Their property is historic; it was once a part of the John Thomann Winery and Distillery (now Sutter Home).
 The carriage house on site dates from 1865.
-The winery including barrels and tanks is as the Prager’s say, “located in the shadow, directly behind Sutter Home” (and behind the Prager tasting room).
+The winery including barrels and tanks is as the Prager’s say, “located in the shadow, directly behind Sutter Home” and behind the Prager tasting room.

 The tasting room is one of the most unique spaces in all of Napa Valley.
 One enjoys wine surrounded by thousands of US dollar bills and other paper currencies from around the world.
 Visitors walk through their barrel room to reach the tasting room.
 This room is often crowded (especially on the weekends) when we stop by and is usually a hub of conversation and laughter.